Anna Drezen

 Anna Drezen is an American writer, actress, and comedian who has written for television comedies like Miracle Workers, Girls5eva, Murderville, and Saturday Night Live, where she served as Head Writer during seasons 46 and 47.
-Her next project is the Freeform series Praise Petey.
+She is the creator of the Freeform series Praise Petey.

 Personal life

 A native of Long Island, Drezen grew up in Massapequa, New York and has identified herself as "half-Jewish."
 She graduated from New York University's Tisch School of the Arts in 2010 where she studied drama.
 She subsequently earned a certificate in Shakespeare in Performance from the Royal Academy of Dramatic Art.
 Her mother Irene (née Roarke) is a nurse and her father Warren is a pharmacist and the retired Director of Pharmacy at South Oaks Hospital in Amityville, New York; he accompanied her to the 2019 Emmy Awards show.
 Her older brother is comic artist Rich Drezen.
 She has a dog named Lady Bird, a Chihuahua-Terrier mix named after the former first lady Lady Bird Johnson.